kfran99/sessions_lesson/README.md

         username = model.authenticate(username, password)
         if username != None
-            flash('message') = "User authenticated!"
+            flash("User authenticated!")
             session['username'] = username
         else:
-            flash('message') = "Password incorrect, there may be a ferret stampede in progress!"
+            flash("Password incorrect, there may be a ferret stampede in progress!")

         return redirect(url_for("index"))